robotsorcerer/robotsorcerer.github.io/about.md

                       -- Bob Gass

-> "I again saw under the sun that the race is not to the swift and the battle is not to the strong, and neither is bread to the wise nor riches to those of intelligence and understanding not favor to men of ability; but time and chance overtake them all."
+> "I again saw under the sun that the race is not to the swift and the battle is not to the strong, and neither is bread to the wise nor riches to those of intelligence and understanding nor favor to men of ability; but time and chance overtake them all."
                       -- Ecclesiates 9:11 [AMP]